MoOx/phenomic/packages/api-client/docs/README.md

   limit: 6,
   by: "tags",
   value: "javascript",
-  after // if undefined, will read return the 6 first posts });
+  after, // if undefined, will read return the 6 first posts });
 ```